-Amazon Elastic Container Service (ECS) is a cloud computing service in Amazon Web Services (AWS) that manages containers and allows developers to run applications in the cloud without having to configure an environment for the code to run in.
-It enables developers with AWS accounts to deploy and manage scalable applications that run on groups of servers -- called clusters -- through application program interface (API) calls and task definitions.
-Amazon ECS is a scalable service that is accessible through the AWS Management Console and software development kits (SDKs).
+Amazon Elastic Container Service (ECS) is a cloud computing service in Amazon Web Services (AWS) that manages containers and lets developers run applications in the cloud without having to configure an environment for the code to run in.
+It enables developers with AWS accounts to deploy and manage scalable applications that run on groups of servers called clusters through API calls and task definitions.
+Amazon ECS is a scalable service accessible through the AWS Management Console and SDKs.

 Amazon developed ECS in response to the rise in popularity of containerization.
-ECS enables a developer to specify rules for isolated sets of EC2 instances which increase portability and computing performance by running on top of a host operating system (OS).
+ECS enables a developer to specify rules for isolated sets of EC2 instances.
+This approach increases portability and computing performance, as the instances run on top of a host OS.
 ECS supports Docker, an open source Linux container service.

-Amazon ECS enables developers to easily use Docker containers for a range of activities; from hosting a simple website to running complex, distributed microservices that require thousands of containers.
+With Amazon ECS, developers can easily use Docker containers for a range of activities; from hosting a simple website to running complex, distributed microservices that require thousands of containers.
 ECS evaluates and monitors CPU and memory output to determine the optimal deployment for a container.
 AWS customers can also use the service to update containers or scale them up or down.
 AWS Elastic Load Balancing (AWS ELB), Elastic Block Store (AWS EBS) volumes and Identity and Access Management (AWS IAM) roles are also supported for further customization.

 Amazon ECS is best used with:

-- Machine learning - Machine learning (ML) models can be easily containerized for training and inference with Amazon ECS.
-ML models can be created with loosely coupled, distributed services that can be placed on a variety of platforms or close to the data that's being analyzed by the application.
+- Machine learning.
+Machine learning (ML) models can be easily containerized for training and inference with Amazon ECS.
+ML models can be created with loosely coupled, distributed services that can be placed on a variety of platforms or close to the data being analyzed by the application.

-- Virtual machines - The Amazon Elastic Compute Cloud (Amazon EC2) web service can be used to create and operate Linux virtual machines (VMs) in the cloud; these VMs are called instances.
-Developers can specify rules for the isolated sets of EC2 instances that run on top of a host OS which increase computing performance and portability by running on top of a host operating system.
+- VMs.
+The Amazon Elastic Compute Cloud (Amazon EC2) web service can create and operate Linux VMs in the cloud -- these VMs are called instances.
+Developers can specify rules for the isolated sets of EC2 instances that run on top of a host OS which increase computing performance and portability.

-- Migrating apps to the cloud - Legacy enterprise applications can be feasibly containerized and migrated to Amazon ECS without necessitating any code changes.
+- Migrating apps to the cloud.
+Legacy enterprise applications can be feasibly containerized and migrated to Amazon ECS without necessitating any code changes.
 This is an expression of lift-and-shift application migration.

-- Batch processing - Batch workloads can be run with custom or managed schedulers on AWS On-Demand Instances, Reserved Instances or Spot Instances.
+- Batch processing.
+Batch workloads can run with custom or managed schedulers on AWS On-Demand Instances, Reserved Instances or Spot Instances.

 How Amazon Elastic Container Service works